minio/docs/source/index.rst

    This site documents Operations, Administration, and Development of MinIO deployments on Containers.

+.. cond:: k8s

+   This documentation targets the latest stable version of the MinIO Operator: |operator-version-stable|

+.. cond:: linux or container or macos or windows

    This documentation targets the latest stable version of MinIO: |minio-tag|.

 MinIO is released under dual license `GNU Affero General Public License v3.0
 <https://www.gnu.org/licenses/agpl-3.0.en.html?ref=docs>`__ and `MinIO Commercial License <https://min.io/pricing?jmp=docs>`__.